MrPrimate/ddb-meta-data/modules/kftgv/README.md

 • Easy to drop in heist adventures into any setting or run as a one-shot<br>

-• **Detailed information, in-world maps, and advice for Dungeon Masters** to help run adventures with multiple paths to success
+• **Detailed information, in-world maps, and advice for Dungeon Masters** to help run adventures with multiple paths to success**<br>

+Looking for more collection of adventures:

+**- Candlekeep Mysteries

+- Journeys through the Radiant Citadel

+**<br>

+---

 ## License